szabgab/slides/value/README.md

 * What is our goal?
 * Why are we here?

-Goal of companies:
-* The overall goal of the companies is to create more value to customers.
-* More value to customer

 ## Values
 {id: values}

 * More value to customer

-Goals of employees

-* Higher salary.
-* Keep their job.
-* Learn new things that will also be valuable at another company.
-* Enjoy their time at work (no late hours, no tension).

 Time is Money

-* The sooner the better.

-* Getting USD 1,000,000 ten years from now is great.
-* Getting it one year from now is much better.
-* Getting it next week is even better than that.
-* NPV Net Present Value

-So "sooner" has a higher value than later.

 * Putting a name on it marking with a v does not work well.
 * Better to discuss what can and what cannot make a difference.